PySimpleGUI/PySimpleGUI/docs/cookbook.md

 If you click the "Nothing" button, then you'll get a line printed in the Multiline that has the event and the values dictionary.

-Because there are no "input" elements, yourvalues sictionary is empy.
+Because there are no "input" elements, your values dictionary is empty.

 Clicking "Go" is when the fun begins.

-You are immediately shown  a message that the long-operatrion function is starting.
+You are immediately shown  a message that the long-operation function is starting.
 The same function name as before is called `long_function`.
 But now the contents of that function have been replaced with starting a thread  that executes the same code.

-This single line of code is all that was needed to create our long0runing function as a thread and to start that thread:
+This single line of code is all that was needed to create our long running function as a thread and to start that thread:

 ```python
 threading.Thread(target=the_thread, args=(window,), daemon=True).start()
 ```

-The conversion over to a thead was done in 3 simple steps:
+The conversion over to a thread was done in 3 simple steps:

-1. Renamed the `long_fundtion` to `long_function_thread`
+1. Renamed the ` long_function ` to `long_function_thread`
-2. Pass into the `long_function_thread` the `window` that it will commmunicate with
+2. Pass into the `long_function_thread` the `window` that it will communicate with
 3. Add call to `window.write_event_value` when the long_running_thread is existing

-The result is a GUI that continutes to operate and be responsive to user's requests during the long running operation.
+The result is a GUI that continues to operate and be responsive to user's requests during the long running operation.

 ### Long operations with feedback

 The power of the `Window.write_event_value` is that it can be used at any time, not just at the beginning and end of operations.
-If a long operation can be broken intosmaller parts, then progress can be shown to the user.
-Rather than calling `Window.write_event_value` once time, it can be called a number of times to
+If a long operation can be broken into smaller parts, then progress can be shown to the user.
+Rather than calling `Window.write_event_value` once time, it can be called several times to

 If we modify the code so that instead of sleeping for 10 seconds, we sleep for 1 second 10 times, then it's possible to show information about progress.